Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Methods and Observables

 When all events have gone through all stages of our framework, they are sorted by charged particle multiplicity $dN_{\textrm{ch}} / d\eta$, then separated into a sufficiently many number of bins, all of which contain the same number of events.
 The $C$ parameter is calibrated such that the average multiplicity of the most central bin matches that of experiment.
 Two experimental centrality bins and their respective multiplicities are then selected.
 These are the most central and the most peripheral centrality we would like to analyze (in this study, $0-1\%$ and $27-28\%$ respectively).
 The experimental multiplicity ratios of these two bins is then computed.
 The same is done with the first and last bins from the simulations.
 While the ratio of the average multiplicities of our two selected bins exceeds that of the corresponding experimental ratio, we drop the lowest-multiplicity event from our consideration, recalculate the ratio, and keep repeating this until the desired ratio is achieved, allowing us to reject a negligible number of events compared to what would have to be rejected in a fully minimally-biased study.
 The calibration and peripheral event dropping steps are sufficient to ensure that we reproduce available charged hadron multiplicity curves (see Fig.~\ref{fig:Nchvcent} below), which then allows for a thorough comparison to all available observables.

 Another important aspect of this study was the faithful emulation of Zero-Degree Calorimeter (ZDC) binning to compare to data from STAR~\cite{Adamczyk_2015}.
-The ZDC is a calorimeter that resides at $0^{\circ}$ from the detector's point of collision.
-It aims to measure neutrons which were a part of the collision systems but didn't participate in an event.
+The ZDC is a calorimeter that resides at $0^{\circ}$ from the beam direction.
+It aims to measure neutrons which were a part of the colliding nuclei, but did not participate in the collision.
 Their lack of electric charge means that once they are free from the confines of their nucleus, the collider's electromagnetic fields do not affect them, leading them to follow straight paths directly into the calorimeters.

 Experimentalists assess the centrality of a collision by counting the number of detected neutrons: the more neutrons were found, the higher the chance that the collision was peripheral.
 To emulate ZDCs within our framework, we calculate the total number of participating nucleons from a given collision event and subtract it from the total number of nucleons available to give us the number of spectator nucleons $S$, i.e.